Updated on July 18, 2025

 Price: from €6,850 to €35,150

-The history of Rolex is, of course, closely linked to women's watches.
-Initially, the brand manufactured gala watches for them.
-Then, in late 1927, female swimmer Mercedes Gleitze popularised the Rolex Oyster by wearing it to swim across the Channel.
-In the 1950s, the Swiss brand also adapted one of its flagship models to create the Rolex Lady-Datejust, which has become one of the most famous Rolex watches for ladies.
+The history of Rolex has always been closely linked to women's watches.
+Initially, the brand manufactured gala watches for women of great taste and grace.
+In 1927, when Mercedes Gleitze became the first British woman to swim across the English Channel, two stars were born: the fearless champion, and the Rolex wristwatch she wore during her extraordinary achievement.
+In 1957, the Swiss brand adapted one of its flagship models to create the Rolex Lady-Datejust in both gold and steel versions, with bracelet variations.
+The Lady-Datejust watches are hailed as some of the most famous Rolex timepieces.

 Date of creation: 1956